-After Navjot Singh Sidhu’s ‘Imran prem’ backfires,’ he says, terror needs to end
+After ‘Imran prem’ backfires,’ Navjot Singh Sidhu says terror needs to end

 New Delhi, Feb 18: After backlash, Politician and television personality Navjot Singh Sidhu, who will reportedly be replaced on The Kapil Sharma Show, on Monday said that the terror needs to end.
-However, he still refused to condemn Pakistan and its PM Imran Khan also raked up Kandahar incident, asked who released JeM chief Masood Azhar?.
+However, he still refused to condemn Pakistan and its PM Imran Khan.

 Speaking to ANI, Sidhu said,''I am firm on my stand.
 Terrorism will not be tolerated.
 People who are responsible should be punished harshly that it acts as a deterrence for generations to come.''